 Planning Your First Day

 I sent my new boss a note about a week before my planned start date to find out where I needed to be and when I needed to be there.
 You don’t want to show up late or at the wrong place for your first day on the job.
 Come in with a goal of making a great first impression.

 The night before your first day, get everything you need together so you can grab it quickly in the morning.
 Make sure your alarm is set, and you have everything you need for a smooth morning.
 Have a relaxing evening and a good meal so you can sleep well and wake up refreshed.

 The First Day

-Do you have a job or career change story you would like to share here on Narrow Bridge Finance send me an email through the contact form or let me know in the comments.
+Do you have a job or career change story you would like to share here on Personal Profitability send me an email through the contact form or let me know in the comments.